 At the December 2012 meeting of the I&FS Committee of the NRECA Board of Directors, the Committee approved an option to allow participating cooperatives in the RS Plan to make a contribution prepayment and reduce future required contributions.
-The prepayment amount is a cooperative's share, as of January 1, 2013, of future contribution assumptions.
+The prepayment amount is a cooperative's share, as of January 1, 2013, of future contributions required to fund the RS Plan's unfunded value of benefits earned to date using RS Plan actuarial valuation assumptions.
 The prepayment amount will typically equal approximately 2.5 times a cooperative's annual RS Plan required contribution as of January 1, 2013.
 After making the prepayment, for most cooperatives the billing rate is reduced by approximately 25%, retroactive to January 1, 2013.
 The 25% differential in billing rates is expected to continue for approximately 15 years.
 However, changes in interest rates, asset returns and other plan experience different from expected, plan assumption changes and other factors may have an impact on the differential in billing rates and the 15-year period.
-The Cooperative's pension prepayment, both current and long term, as reflected on the balance sheets was \$-0- and \$246,608 as of December 31, 2023 and 2022, respectively.
+The Cooperative's pension prepayment, both current and long term, as reflected on the balance sheets was \$-0- as of December 31, 2024 and 2023.

 The Owen Electric Cooperative Employee Savings and Protection Plan, established April 1, 1986, is a defined contribution plan available to employees of the Cooperative upon completion of three months of service.
 The Cooperative makes annual matching contributions equal to 100% of all deferred salary reductions up to a 4% maximum employer contribution.
-The Cooperative's expense for 2023 and 2022 was \$452,299 and \$447,296, respectively.
+The Cooperative's expense for 2024 and 2023 was \$483,045 and \$452,299, respectively.